- Riding the stunning coastal road from Alghero to Bosa

 - Meals: Breakfast, dinner

 Leaving Oristano, you’ll ride through the flat agricultural region of Arborea, where most of Sardinia’s milk and vegetables are farmed.
 Arborea town, built during the Mussolini era is a sharp contrast to Sardinian traditional towns.
 Reaching Marceddi on the southern side of the fertile plains, the little fishing hamlet is your last stop on the coast before crossing the Marceddi lagoon and start heading inland.

-After reaching Guspini the plain, you then climb back towards the coast for a final 9km descent to Fluminimaggiore and the long sandy beach of Portixeddu.
+After reaching Guspini, you’ll climb back towards the coast for a final 9km descent to Fluminimaggiore and the long sandy beach of Portixeddu.
 Here there should be time for a dip in the sea and a drink at the local bar before heading to your hotel slightly inland.